-The importance of having a healthy balance between work and home life has become ever more important over the past couple of years, as the line between the two blurs for those of us who have moved to a hybrid way of working post-pandemic.
+The importance of having a healthy balance between work and home life has become more vital over the past couple of years, as the line between the two blurs for those of us who have moved to a hybrid way of working.

 What is a work/life balance?

-A work/life balance is the amount of time and focus someone gives their work compared with other aspects of their life – raising a family, caring for an elderly relative, taking part in a hobby, relaxing or anything else outside of work.
+A work/life balance is the amount of time and focus someone gives their work compared with other aspects of their life – raising a family, caring for an elderly relative, taking part in a hobby, relaxing or anything else outside of work - which most likely isn’t an equal split.
+Many organisations have adopted the term ‘blend’ instead of ‘balance’ to explain this realistically.

-Maintaining a balance between home and work doesn’t mean splitting your time 50/50.
-Rather it means that you feel happy and fulfilled in both aspects of your life and can cope with what life throws at you.
-This could include:
+If you feel happy and fulfilled in all aspects of your life and can cope with what life throws at you – you’ve probably mastered the art of managing your priorities!
+These could include:

 - Meeting deadlines at work, but still having time to meet friends in the evening